 This therapy is most effective when it can be used quickly and before the mind has time to store those memories away in their perfect box, then build walls to try and contain them.
 A rapid response to a traumatic event, even something as simple as talking it over with other people, allows the brain to begin to separate an experience into pieces, bring it out into the light.
 It’s always painful to look something in the face that we would rather bury under a ton of rocks, but when we face this, it can no longer hide like a booby-trap and sabotage us.
 In some cultures, giving something a name gives it power.
 For traumatic memories, giving them a hiding place in our minds gives them power.
 The sooner we can drag that box into the light, open the lid and dump out the contents, and take that bomb into pieces, the better the response.

-Several studies have evaluated the effectiveness of Accelerated Resolution Therapy at reducing the depression, sleep problems, and hyper-vigilant response of combat-induced PTSD.
+Several studies have evaluated the effectiveness of ART at reducing the depression, sleep problems, and hyper-vigilant response of combat-induced PTSD.
 The College of Nursing at USF has done extensive, national research in the effectiveness of this therapy, and it has been recognized as effective for the symptoms of combat-induced PTSD.
 This recognition means the VA, military medicine, and the civilian medical insurance sector are all offering or covering the therapy.

 The client is always in control of the entire ART session, with the therapist guiding the process.
 Although some traumatic experiences such as rape, combat experiences, or loss of a loved one can be very painful to think about or visualize, the therapy rapidly moves clients beyond the place where they are stuck in these experiences toward growth and positive changes.